sangstar/sangstar.github.io/docs/_posts/2022-11-24-classifying-with-regression.markdown

 ## What is a regressor?
 What is a classifier?

 A regressor is a model that predicts a *quantity*, specifically some real number $$x \in \mathbf{R}$$.
-A classifier, on the other hand, essentially outputs a vector that is typically argmax'd to a sparse vector, with the $$1$$ positioned at the predicted class.
+A classifier, on the other hand, essentially outputs a vector that is typically argmax'd.
 They are the two standard approaches to supervised learning, and are well-known to any ML enthusiast.